ubiregiinc/pull-request-conditional-merge/README.md

 # Pull Request Conditional Merge

-This library is implement a bot to merge your pull request when CI passes.
+This library is to implement a bot to merge your pull request when CI passes.

-You CI does not finish instantly; running tests takes minutes, or many jobs already may be queued.
+You CI does not finish instantly; running tests may take tens of minutes, or many jobs may be queued already.
 Then, you may have said something like this:

 > Okay, I will merge this PR once CI passes.

 This does not make you feel nice.
 You have to remember PRs you have to merge it later.
-You may forget a PR to be merged fixing serious typo on your web site and should be deployed as soon as possible.
+You may forget a PR to be merged, and it may be fixing a simple typo but expected to be deployed as soon as possible.

 You definitely need a bot to merge PR automatically, when CI got green.